 Are we all in this together

 In the last few years, I believe that there’s been a renaissance of a sort of camaraderie between a lot of folks on the outskirts of industry, tech, society—and elsewhere—a spirit of “we’re all in this together” that’s floated up to the surface.
 This intangible expression of something permeates not just young, start-up, “bootstrapper” circles but also gets passed around within spaces that are less easily justifiable by the broader mechanisms of the economy and capitalism.
 Early expressions on the web of this feeling saw the beginning of crowdfunding websites like Kickstarter and Indiegogo.
 Its most recent evolution as a web service is Patreon.
-Patreon tells us that we don’t need governmental, institutional, or corporate backing anymore: we can support each other financially and legitimize our participation and productions of sub/cultures outside of the mainstream.1
+Patreon tells us that we don’t need governmental, institutional, or corporate backing anymore: we can support each other financially and legitimize our participation and productions of sub/cultures outside of the mainstream.

 It also gets expressed locally in social groups that sometimes become government-endorsed nonprofits or charities.
 Locally on the ground here in Montréal I am (more or less indirectly, perhaps) involved with the group Pixelles and MRGS.
-Both have had similar trajectories starting as a grassroots movements which aims to create connections between otherwise isolated people who spend a lot of their time focusing on the computer screen in front of them.
+Both have had similar trajectories starting as a grassroots movement which aims to create connections between otherwise isolated people who spend a lot of their time focusing on the computer screen in front of them.
 By creating a specific kind of community, as is the explicit case with Pixelles, there can also be a sharing of information, wisdom, and mentorship that otherwise women do not access easily or at all in the wider industry and community.
-The isolation that can exist between us is very real, and we invest significant portions of our lives in an economic sphere that doesn’t really know what to do with us other than, usually, some measure of exploitation, or co-opting if some person or a team becomes profitable enough.
+The isolation that can exist between us (woman or not) is very real, and we invest significant portions of our lives in an economic sphere that doesn’t really know what to do with us (precarious "outsiders") other than, usually, some measure of exploitation, or co-opting if some person or a team becomes profitable enough.

-It’s frustrating to learn that an industry at large considers the majority of it’s tech startups and alternative (once called indie2) videogames largely irrelevant to the profitable mainstream of software giants and AA/AAA games, but that’s actually not an economic design flaw3—it's a feature.
-The "lean in"4 world of crowdfunded or bootstrapped businesses is suffering from long-term toxic shock as the offspring of a rotting capitalism that, for some reason, our governments keep bailing out.
+It’s frustrating to learn that an industry at large considers the majority of it’s tech startups and alternative (once called indie) videogames largely irrelevant to the profitable mainstream of software giants and AA/AAA games, but that’s actually not an economic design flaw—it's a feature.
+The "lean in" world of crowdfunded or bootstrapped businesses is suffering from long-term toxic shock as the offspring of a rotting capitalism that, for some reason, our governments keep bailing out.
 But, for all that forces like capitalism have a vested interest in keeping us alienated from our work and from each other, it's been intriguing to see social media sometimes rise as a tool to subvert that, at least at first glance.
 But while I do feel the need to (briefly) address this, I'm not interested in diving in too deeply to the issues with industry, of getting bogged down forging here a polemic or screed which others can do much better than I.

 I’m more interested in the organizations and community based networks which come to influence the way social groups connect to each other, online and in person (there’s not a huge amount of difference anymore between those two things, perhaps most especially for younger generations).
 In particular, I’m worried about the way we treat each other.
 I'm worried about this mainly for selfish reason: because I exist in a lot of these spaces.
 Spaces that are trying to be alternatives.
 Spaces influenced by academic thought.
 Spaces built with activist history and knowledge.
 Spaces which try to uphold safer space policies or codes of conduct.
 Spaces which have been created by marginalized people.
 I have to navigate these spaces and I worry a lot about questions of safety, and care, and justice.
 And I care about these questions especially because I'm exhausted.
 Because I have felt burned out since well before 2015, in all its craptastic glory, began.